 During the season of Lent, which begins with Ash Wednesday on March 1 this year, we will dedicate ourselves and our programming to prayer – to become more in tune with God, to invite God to more fully change our hearts and lives.
 Events, Studies and Practice are scheduled for you to participate in as follows:

-PRAYER PILGRIMAGE On March 5 children, youth and adults of all ages are invited to participate in a very special Prayer Pilgrimage alongside our friends and neighbors in the South Tryon community.
-Our group will convene here at the church at 3:30, and ride together in church vans to meet friends there.
-We will walk and pray together for one hour in the immediate vicinity of the South Tryon Community Church.
-Then, our group will return with blessings, to Myers Park by 5:30.
-There is a limited availability for this event and registration is necessary with Christine at email@example.com or 704-295-4815.
+PRAYER PILGRIMAGE On March 5 a group of children, youth and adults from our church will participate in a very special Prayer Pilgrimage alongside our friends and neighbors in the South Tryon community.
+We will walk and pray together for one hour in the immediate vicinity of the South Tryon Community United Methodist Church.
+We now have a fully assembled prayer group from Myers Park, and we ask you to join us in prayer at your own home with your family between 4 and 5 p.m.

 ONLINE STUDY A virtual small group study of Prayer, Stress and Our Inner Wounds by Flora Slosson will begin March 1.
 Participants can register and sign in for independent study online and are invited to an orientation on February 22 at 6:30 p.m.
 Contact Melanie at firstname.lastname@example.org or 704-295-4840 for more information.